 - Diversity: SJSU studies include an emphasis on diversity.
 You will engage in integrated reading, writing, and oral assignments to construct your own arguments on complex issues (such as diversity and ethnicity, class and social equity) that generate meaningful public debate.
 Readings for the course will include writers from different ethnicities, gender, and class. - Writing: You will write a series of essays informed by research and articulating fully developed arguments about complex issues.
 Assignments emphasize those skills and activities in writing and thinking that produce the persuasive argument and the critical essay, each of which demands analysis, interpretation, and evaluation.
 Writing assignments give you repeated practice in prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.
 Assignments include both in-class writing as well as revised out-of-class essays. - Logic: You will learn methods of argument analysis, both rhetorical and logical, that will allow you to: - Distinguish denotation from connotation, abstract from concrete, literal from inferential - Identify logical structures (such as warrants, evidence, qualification, rebuttal; enthymemes and syllogisms) and distinguish common logical fallacies - Recognize and evaluate assumptions underlying an argument - Draw and assess inferences and recognize distinctions among assumptions, facts, inferences and opinions; - Distinguish the role of audience, context, and purpose in shaping argumentation strategies; - Evaluate rhetorical appeals to understand the role of emotion and ethos in relation to logic as part of effective argumentation. - Multimodal Writing: Multimodal writing compels students to express themselves beyond the traditional communication channels of a typical composition course.
 Thus, these assignments might incorporate everything from fine art (e.g. photography, music) to digital media (e.g. advertising, memes).
 While the traditional essay (in all its forms) is still highly valued, multimodal writing acknowledges that 21st century forms of communication encompass a broad range of modalities.
-Many of this semester's assignments will incorporate several modalities, including audio, visual, and spatial. - Reading: The primary text of this course will be Abundance: The Future is Better Than You Think by Diamandis and Kotler.
-In it, they make the case that the future needn't be filled with doom and gloom, but that it could hold the promise of exciting technological advances that might solve many of the world's problems. - Research: In addition to an eight-page research paper, this ENGL 2 course includes a library orientation conducted by a trained librarian to introduce the library and basic research strategies that students will need to complete upper-division coursework, including locating materials, using them effectively (e.g. quoting, paraphrasing, summarizing), and citing them properly. - Final Experience: For our final meeting, you will submit your completed research paper, as well as informally present your findings to the class.
-Our final class meetings will happen on Mo 5.23 @ 7:15 AM for Sec.
-2 and We 5.18 @ 7:15 AM for Sec.
-6.
+Many of this semester's assignments will incorporate several modalities, including audio, visual, and spatial. - Reading: The primary text of this course will be Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity by Pulitzer Prize-winning author Kartherine Boo.
+It is a riveting account of the struggles to survive in Annawadi, a makeshift settlement in Mumbai, India.
+The book serves as an intersection for many of the geo-political themes we will discuss in class, including economic inequality, environmental degradation, and globalism.

+- Research: In addition to an eight-page research paper, this ENGL 2 course includes a library orientation conducted by a trained librarian to introduce the library and basic research strategies that students will need to complete upper-division coursework, including locating materials, using them effectively (e.g. quoting, paraphrasing, summarizing), and citing them properly. - Final Experience: For our final meeting, you will submit your completed research paper, as well as informally present your findings to the class.
+Our final class meetings will happen on Tu 5.24 @ 7:15 AM for Sec.
+4 and Th 5.19 @ 7:15 AM for Sec.
+8.